 People often claim that vegetarian cuisine lacks flavor.
 That statement could not be more false.
 When looking to exclude the meat but add flavor, just amp up the spices.
 If you think about it, popular cuisines like Mexican and Indian food are big on the spices.
 Take a simple enchilada recipe like this one.
 Although Rachael Ray’s dish is amazing as is, you can easily replace the ground chicken for beans, crumbled tofu or tempeh.
 This recipe uses some big spices like coriander, cumin and paprika to add flavor to the chicken.
 That’s not all you could add though; mix in some chili or chipotle powder for more flavor and heat.
 If you’re looking to lose the meat, just add more spice for major flavor impact.

 Trying new foods can be scary, especially if it includes an ingredient you are unfamiliar with.
 Take tofu for example.
 For some odd reason, this protein-packed ingredient often has people running for the hills.
 Perhaps it’s habit, but old habits shouldn’t stop you from trying or experiencing something new.
 When you open yourself up to experiencing new things, you may discover a food truly amazing.
-Take these vegan lentil burgers that sound incredible.
+Take these vegan bean burgers that sound incredible.
 Not only do they incorporate different foods like lentils, they have various spices to add a lot flavor.
 This point really encompasses the other two: experiment and add some spices.
 You won’t regret it.